shami-EEG/VULCAN-2018/README.md

 The theory paper of VULCAN can be found at https://arxiv.org/abs/1607.00409

 This is currectly a working, beta version.
-Any questions or feedbacks is welcome and can be sent to [Shami Tsai](mailto:shang-min.tsai@space.unibe.ch)
+Any questions or feedbacks are welcome and can be sent to [Shami Tsai](mailto:shang-min.tsai@space.unibe.ch)

 ## Requirements
-VULCAN is developed with Python 2.7 and does _not_ work with Python 3.
-A python 3.X compatible branch will be released later.
-For the moment, if you are only using  Python 3, it is easiest to create a separated Python 2 evniorment with an environment manager, e.g. [Anaconda](https://docs.continuum.io/).
+VULCAN is developed with Python 3.
+It is easy to create a separate Python environment with an environment manager, e.g. [Anaconda](https://docs.continuum.io/).

 VULCAN requires the following python packages:
 - numpy